General Institutional Information

 Accreditations & Approvals

 Seton Hill University is accredited nationally by the Middle States Commission on Higher Education.
 The Middle States Commission on Higher Education is a voluntary, non-governmental membership association that defines, maintains and promotes educational excellence across institutions with diverse missions, student populations and resources.
 The Commission is dedicated to quality assurance and improvement through accreditation via peer evaluation.
 Middle States accreditation instills public confidence in institutional mission, goals, performance and resources through its rigorous accreditation standards and their enforcement.

 Availability of Information (for Students)

-Students are notified annually of the easiest ways to find information that pertains to them, including information that is made available on the Seton Hill website, in the University Catalog, and in the Student Policies section of PolicyTech.
+Students are notified annually of the easiest ways to find information that pertains to them, including information that is made available on the Seton Hill website, in the University Catalog, and in the Student and Institutional Policy sections of PolicyTech.

 Family Educational Rights and Privacy Act (FERPA)

 The Office of Student Involvement plans student activities and programs with the assistance of members from the Seton Hill Programming Board (SHPB).
 Students who have ideas for programs or would like to participate in the selection of campus events and activities are highly encouraged to join the Programming Board.
 Activities include social and cultural planned events as well as spontaneous programming.
 A wide variety of activities are offered in order to meet the diverse interests of SHU students.
 Popular activities include trips to Pittsburgh, Washington, D.C., various regional amusement parks; Pittsburgh sporting events; museum, ballet, and theatre trips; recent release movie screenings; various types of aerobic classes; and musicians, comedians, and other entertainers on campus.
 Learn more about student activities here.